ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@minOccurs` attribute is `/EBMLSchema/element/@minOccurs`.

-An integer expressing the minimum permitted number of occurrences of this EBML Element within its Parent Element.
+A non-negative integer expressing the minimum permitted number of occurrences of this EBML Element within its Parent Element.
 The minOccurs value MUST be equal to the EBMLMinOccurrence value of the path.

 The minOccurs attribute is OPTIONAL.
 If the minOccurs attribute is not present then that EBML Element has a minOccurs value of 0.